 In the Cloud Console, go to the Load balancing page:

 In the HTTP(S) Load Balancing section, click Start configuration .

 Set up a backend for your Cloud Storage bucket.
 The results are similar to the following image.
 For more information about creating a backend bucket, see the backend bucket documentation

 Set up host and path as needed or leave as-is for a basic configuration.

-When done, you should have an environment similar to the following screenshot:
+Click Create.
+You should have an environment similar to the following:

 Add a filter for your load balancer.
 Replace

 From the Sink Destination list, select the dataset that you created previously.

 Click Create Sink.

 You now have a pixel ready to be served, but nothing is better than seeing it in action.
 Of course, your pixel isn't yet on a site that's getting thousands of pageviews.
 To analyze some traffic with BigQuery and show how this works at scale, you can create some sample data by using custom-made parameters added to the pixel URL.